 - Unusually large orders

-You should also – as we’ve pointed out above – give your staff the training and tools necessary to spot orders like this.
+As we’ve pointed out above, it’s important give your staff the training and tools necessary to spot orders like this.
 If you see a repeat of a previous fraudulent transaction, you can then use your payment processing system to put the order on hold until you can investigate it.

 The Bottom Line